 Electricians might work for utility companies, construction firms or service providers.
 Electricians in different industries have varying job duties.
 For example, maintenance electricians working for factories might be required to service and repair assembly lines, while construction electricians who work on remodeling homes might need to install switches and rewire lighting.

 Electricians in most states must be licensed by their respective state board.
 Licensing requirements generally include completing a qualifying test on electrical applications and building codes.
 The BLS notes that self-employed electricians working as contractors might need to earn a separate contractor's license and complete a bachelor's degree program in electrical engineering or a related field.

 Job Outlook and Salary Information

-The BLS stated that opportunities for electricians were expected to increase by 20% between 2012 and 2022.
-The bureau also noted that employment is very sensitive to economic swings, so electricians might find themselves unemployed when the number of construction projects decreases.
+The BLS stated that opportunities for electricians were expected to increase by 14% between 2014 and 2024.
+The bureau also noted that employment is very sensitive to economic swings, so electricians might find themselves unemployed when the number of construction projects decrease.

 In May 2015, the BLS reported that the average annual wage for electricians was $55,590.
 Electricians in the 90th percentile or higher earned $88,130 or more per year, whereas the bottom tenth percentile earned $31,410 or less per year.

 To become a qualified electrician, you must first complete a rather lengthy apprenticeship training program, and then get licensed.
 Then, you can go on to specialize in a specific area, work in various industries, or be self-employed.